 Eventually, when I’m offered the opportunity to join an organization in a suitable creative role, I’m confident that I will prove myself as an asset to that organization within a short period of time.
 I am committed to becoming a writer and director of feature-length films within the next ten years.
 This goal represents my passion for storytelling and my ambition to contribute meaningfully to the film industry.
 I recognize that achieving this ambition requires hard work and perseverance.
 I am fully prepared to earn this privilege by dedicating all of my best qualities and strengths to my work.
 My aim is not only to fulfill my personal aspirations but also to elevate the success of the entire organization through my efforts.
 This is the way I’ve always focused my energies.
 Whether I was installing pipes on nuclear submarines, manufacturing neon signs, producing bronze sculptures for artists and art patrons, or creating the next Scott Joseph Moore original artwork, I’ve always kept the focus on producing the best possible outcome under the given parameters of timelines, resources, and expectations.
 Although, as I stated in the title of this post, I’m intent on moving beyond all expectations when it comes to my artistry.

 To unveil the new fantastic, we’ll first need to extract some sturdy threads which have been woven into the fabric of our perceived reality by the acclaimed visionaries and exiled heretics who came before us.
 By simply weaving more unique threading’s into a tapestry that’s already overladen with ideas and imaginings (both antiquated and revolutionary) we’d be bound to obliterate some clear sightlines into the timeless realm of the unimaginable.
 If just one bold and unadulterated look should bring us beyond the borderlands of the known, we might yet bear witness to the vast unknown.
-“Beholder of the obvious!”, you exclaim, “There’s nothing new under the sun.
+“Purveyor of nonsense!”, you exclaim, “There’s nothing new under the sun.
 Just old ideas reimagined, rehashed and regurgitated.”
 Let’s suppose I do acknowledge and agree with what you say.
 Subsequently, I might wonder if that’s why the most memorable modern tales seem to start somewhere in the middle of the story.
 The story I’ll begin telling you today may not be entirely unique, or even original, in your estimation, but I assure you that it comes from a primordial place within my own psyche.
 A place that I perceive is eternally in direct contact with all that exists.
 The story’s origins are ancient and futuristic, both.
 It’s place in time is ambiguous although its theme is ubiquitous.
 A story like this one needs an introduction that is outside the norm.
 And so, it begins, on an outer ripple, somewhere in the middle… –

 Once upon a mind, there was an itch, an itch that seemed nearly impossible to scratch.